Children’s development is not a linear road that all youths travel in perfect order. Instead,…

 Observable Behaviors

 One immediate concern is the modeling of behavior.
 Children, being the keen observers that they are, tend to mimic the actions of their parents.
 If a child consistently sees a parent absorbed in their phone or laptop, they may come to view this as normal and acceptable behavior.
-This can lead to a higher desire for screen time themselves, potentially detracting from opportunities for active play, creativity, and critical social interactions.
+This can lead to a higher desire for screen time themselves, potentially detracting from active play, creativity, and critical social interactions.

 Managing Your Own Screen Time